-A: Easy one: any.
-The slightly longer answer is that any data in the inner tunnel is encrypted so is completely independent of the outer tunnel.
+A: Jisc aren't allowed to recommend particular RADIUS servers.
+The ones we're aware of that meet all the requirements of our Technical Spec are radsecproxy is purely a proxy whereas the others can also integrate with data stores for completely independent of the outer tunnel.
 As long as the outer tunnel has the right 'routing information' i.e. the realm, then the proxying will work.
 Thus each site can be using a different EAP type and it should all work.
 The use of PEAP is very common, EAP-TLS less so but plenty of sites use it successfully.